Boy Trip, Girl Trip: Why I Take Father-Son and Father-Daughter Adventures

 Our annual Boy Trip and Girl Trip don’t have to be major expeditions.
 We rarely leave our home state.
 The first, when Nate was five, consisted of him and me backpacking about a mile (he carried only a tiny daypack and his dolphin) to camp beside a creek in the Boise Foothills, a 10-minute drive from our home.
 To the occasional hikers and trail runners passing by, our campsite may have looked rather uninteresting; but to Nate, it felt as wild and remote as the Himalayan Mountains.
 Besides, we had enough sticks to launch into the creek and rocks to bomb them with to keep us occupied for hours.

-Last summer, Nate and I backpacked to the Big Boulder Lakes in Idaho’s White Cloud Mountains.
-The summer before, we rock climbed at Idaho’s City of Rocks National Reserve and Castle Rocks State Park—joined by adult friends for safety reasons, though Nate and I reserved plenty of exploring and camp time for ourselves.
-The summer before that, he and I backpacked into the southern Sawtooths with one of his buddies and that kid’s dad, camping by the shore of an unnamed lake, fishing, and exploring off-trail around a little-visited lakes basin.
+Nate and I have backpacked to the Big Boulder Lakes in Idaho’s White Cloud Mountains, rock climbed at Idaho’s City of Rocks National Reserve and Castle Rocks State Park, and backpacked into the southern Sawtooths with one of his buddies and that kid’s dad, camping by the shore of an unnamed lake, fishing, and exploring off-trail around a little-visited lakes basin.

 When Alex was younger, our first Girl Trips consisted of spending weekends skiing, biking, or dayhiking together.
 I didn’t push backpacking with her, waiting for her to welcome that idea.
 When she was 10, she and I joined two families I know on a three-day, Grand Canyon backpacking trip.
 When she was 14, we went to Costa Rica—raising the bar for Girl Trip and Boy Trip destinations.